 NextSense Institute can customise professional learning to focus on your school or workplace needs.
 This includes in-person, online, or pre-recorded content.

-The Master of Disability Studies is administered and delivered by NextSense Institute in affiliation with Macquarie University.
+Get the qualifications you need with the Master of Disability Studies, administered and delivered by NextSense Institute in affiliation with Macquarie University.

 Meet the professional staff who work at NextSense Institute.